 Over the millennia, Omanis showed their pioneering spirit as navigators.
 Today, as in most parts of the world, youth prefers watching TV or exploring the virtual worlds of the Internet and smartphones.
 But there are several personalities in the country who, with their achievements and international successes, show that the world can still be conquered in real life today.

 won the silver medal in show jumping at the age of 17 with the mixed team from Australia / Asia in the 2010 Youth Olympics in Singapore.
 It was the first and so far only Omani medal in the Olympic Games.

 Ali Al Habsi has made it to the top as an Omani footballer.
 For many years, the best goalkeeper in the Gulf, he played for 10 years at various clubs in England in the Premier League.
 Wigan Athletic voted him Player of the Year in season 2010/2011.

 In 2017 he moved to Saudi club Al Hilal in Riyadh.

 Ahmad al Harthy

-was the first Arab to take second place at the Protyre Formula Renault BARC Championship in Hampshire, England in 2009.
-Al Harthy's success raises hopes for Oman's young motorsport fans, since even the Formula One greats like Lewis Hamilton and Kimi Raikkonen began their careers here.
-He won the 2012 Porsche Carrera Cup Great Britain Pro-Am 1 Championship and in 2017 became the Blancpain Endurance Cup Pro-Am Champion along with British team-mate Jonny Adam.
+Ahmad al Harthy was the first Arab in 2009 to finish second in the Protyre Formula Renault BARC Championship in Hampshire, England.
+Al Harthy's success raises hopes for Oman's young motorsport fans - because even Formula One greats like Lewis Hamilton and Kimi Raikkonen began their careers here.

 Nabil Al Busaidi